Guide

 When not to rely on it

-• It is also not the main section for server-side price alerts or notification delivery channels.
+• It is also not the main section for delivered price alerts or notification delivery channels.

 Typical interpretation mistakes